-• Pursuant to the Company's Bylaws, each director will be elected by a majority of the votes cast with respect to such director.
+- Pursuant to the Company's Bylaws, each director will be elected by a majority of the votes cast with respect to such director.
 A majority of the votes cast means that the number of votes "for" a director's election must exceed 50% of the votes cast with respect to that director's election.
 Any "against" votes will count as a vote cast, but "abstentions" will not count as a vote cast with respect to that director's election.
 Under Delaware law, if the director is not elected at the annual meeting, the director will continue to serve on the Board as a "holdover director."
 As required by the Company's Bylaws, each director has submitted an irrevocable letter of resignation as director that becomes effective if he or she does not receive a majority of votes cast in an election and the Board accepts the resignation.
-If a director is not elected, the Nominating & Governance Committee will consider the director's resignation and recommend to the Board whether to accept or reject the resignation.

-- The ratification of Ernst & Young LLP as our independent registered public accountants requires the affirmative vote of a majority of the votes present in person or by proxy and voting thereon. - The proposal to amend the Certificate of Incorporation to remove supermajority voting requirements requires the affirmative vote of at least 75% of the outstanding shares of the Company entitled to vote at the annual meeting. - The advisory vote to approve named executive officer compensation requires the affirmative vote of a majority of the votes present in person or by proxy and voting thereon.
+If a director is not elected, the Nominating & Governance Committee will consider the director's resignation and recommend to the Board whether to accept or reject the resignation. - The ratification of Ernst & Young LLP as our independent registered public accountants requires the affirmative vote of a majority of the votes present in person or by proxy and voting thereon. - The advisory vote to approve named executive officer compensation requires the affirmative vote of a majority of the votes present in person or by proxy and voting thereon.
 While this vote is required by law, it will neither be binding on the Company or the Board, nor will it create or imply any change in the fiduciary or other duties of, or impose any additional fiduciary or other duties on, the Company or the Board.
-However, the Compensation Committee will take into account the outcome of the vote when considering future executive compensation decisions.
+However, the Compensation Committee will take into account the outcome of the vote when considering future executive compensation decisions. - The stockholder proposal requires the affirmative vote of a majority of the votes present in person or by proxy and voting thereon.